Israel's Netanyahu announces post-election plan to annex West Bank's Jordan Valley

 The 2,400 square kilometer (926.65 square mile) valley accounts for nearly 30 percent of the territory in the West Bank.
 Israel has long said it intends to maintain military control there under any peace agreement with the Palestinians.

-Additional reporting by Ali Sawafta in Ramallah, editing by Ed Osmond
+Additional reporting by Ali Sawafta in Ramallah; Editing by Ed Osmond and Howard Goller